Ivy Baxter: Biography

 The Ivy Baxter Dance Group danced at national and civic events and public festivals, introducing Jamaican folk dance.
 The group toured the United States and Latin America.
 Baxter also ran Summer Schools, of ten financed using her personal resources, to teach dancers from around the Caribbean.
 For the group's tenth anniversary, members performed Upon a Seaweed, Jamaica's first integrated full-length musical.

 In 1966, Baxter became the dance adjudicator for Jamaica Welfare.
 In this position, Baxter was introduced to Jamaica's rural communities and their dance styles.
 She also interacted with festivals and Jamaican folklore.
 Her work helped instigate the 1962 Jamaica Independence Festival and the creation of the Jamaica School of Dance.
 Baxter led the "education, documentation and dissemination of Jamaican traditional forms."
 Baxter also introduced dance into folk rituals and customs.

 In 1961, Baxter went to New York City to study physical education, recreation, and dance teaching at Columbia University Teacher's College.
 During this time, members of the Ivy Baxter Dance Group created the National Dance Theatre Company of Jamaica, building on Baxter's work.
 The Ivy Baxter Dance Company officially closed in 1967.

 In 1966, Baxter began working towards a Ph.D. at Florida University.
 Her work led to the publication of The Arts of an Island, one of the first books documenting Jamaican dance.
 Upon returning to Jamaica, Baxter worked as the coordinator and acting director of Excelsior High School and the Excelsior Education Center until she retired in 1982.
 Baxter was a strong believer in using dance as a teaching and therapeutic tool.
 She worked to create dance programs for the elderly at Excelsior.

 Baxter worked with many institutions, including the Council of the Institute of Jamaica, the Jamaica School of Music and the Jamaica School of Dance.

+Honours

+Baxter was appointed to the Order of the British Empire, with the rank of Member, by Elizabeth II in the 1962 New Year Honours.
+She was also a Commander of the Order of Distinction.

 Personal life

-Baxteer developed diabetes, leading to her losing a toe.
+Baxter developed diabetes, leading to her losing a toe.
 Baxter died in Kingston, Jamaica of diabetic neuropathy or kidney failure on January 9, 1993.